Can H1B Work from Home? Is a new LCA or Amendment Required?

 Your employer would need to pay you according to the work location i.e. your home location’s Prevailing wage requirements.

-They may have to raise your salary if the prevailing wage in your home location is more than your current salary to maintain H1B visa employment rules.
+They may have to raise their salary if the prevailing wage in their home location is more than their current salary to maintain H1B visa employment rules.

 Well, legally you can do it but the chances of H1B approval with a home address are really low.
 Your end client will have to provide a lot of paperwork supporting your home-office location.

 If you are working as a full-time employee (FTE) for an end client, things are a bit easy as the justification for working from home is easy, with no consulting company involved.